suviahtinen/Additional-files-how-COVID-altered-food-purchase-behavior/README.md

 # Additional files of strata -folder

-Include figures and .csv- file:
+Include figures across strata factors and .csv- file:

 * Figures (as Additional files 1-8) corresponding to each ITS - model present the weekly average relative volumes of food groups stratified by relevant strata.